hotwired-laravel/turbo-laravel-site/source/_bootcamp/native-bridge-component.md

 ![With The FAB](/assets/images/bootcamp/native/fab-showing-up.png)

 But our button doesn't work yet.
-Let's tell Turbo Native to make a visit to the `chirps/create` route.
+Let's tell Hotwire Native to make a visit to the `chirps/create` route.
 First, add the new constant to the `util.Constants` file:

 ```kotlin
 package com.example.turbochirpernative.util